nii236/crypto_world_summit/crypto_world_summit.md

 # Risk Mitigation

-- Go through the 4 pillars of a good DeFi project
+Verify that a project has satisfied the 5 fundamentals of a good DeFi system

 - Community
+- Tokenomics
 - Leadership
 - Security
 - Open source

-- Come and see me if you want to learn more about due diligence for any DeFi projects
+Come and see me if you want to learn more about DeFi due diligence.

 ---